kaifab1/Open-Rep-Health/moduleList.md

 # List of MSC Modules at Aberdeen University
 ## Required Modules
 * Introduction to Statistics
-* Introduction to Health Data Science
-  + Previously Introduction to Data Science
+* Introduction to Health Data Science (Previously Introduction to Data Science)
 * Open and Reproducible Health
 * Health Informatics
 * Epidemiology
 ## Computing Related Elective Modules
-* Introduction to Programming
+* Introduction to Programming (No longer offered for 2021 cohort)
-  + No longer offered in 2021 to MSc Health Data Science Students
 * Machine Learning
 * Artificial Intelligence
 * Data Science to Insight
-* Visualisation
-  + No longer offered
+* Visualisation (No longer offered for 2021 cohort)
 * Database and Big Data
 ## Health Related Subjects
 * Foundations of Research Design